In some cases, we earn commissions from affiliate links in our posts.

 Here’s some of his upcoming projects…

 Des is an upcoming ITV drama about serial killer Dennis Nilsen, played by Tennant.
 It is set to air on ITV towards the end of 2020, but with the Coronavirus understandably disrupting productions around the world, we aren’t going to get your hopes up by mentioning a specific date.
 We'll try to keep you up to date, though.
-Here's what we know so far.
+Des will stream on Sundance Now in the States.

 Tennant reunites with Catherine Tate in this comedy series about a British couple who move to America.
 It is written by none other than Catherine Tate and is in development for Sky One.
 The famous cast and British-American elements almost guarantees we’ll get to see it in the States.
 Be sure to subscribe to our newsletter for updates on all things British TV, including David Tennant's new projects.